 The /DH.arc Vocabularies repository provides access to semantic artefacts, such as controlled vocabularies and ontologies, created by the Digital Humanities Advanced Research Centre at the University of Bologna.
-Semantic artefacts hold a special importance as products of research in that they are both key to achieving FAIR-ness in the data being produced by research and are themselves research objects that should be FAIR (Cox et al., 2021), yet the latter is often less considered than the former (Poveda-Villalón et al., 2020).
+Semantic artefacts, defined as “machine-actionable formalization (represented using appropriate formats and serializations, including RDF and non-RDF standards) of a conceptualization, enabling sharing and reuse by humans and machines” (Corcho et al., 2024), hold a special importance as products of research in that they are both key to achieving FAIR-ness in the data being produced and are themselves research objects that should be FAIR (Cox et al., 2021), yet the latter is often less considered than the former (Poveda-Villalón et al., 2020).
 As such, the primary goal of the repository is to make it easier for semantic artefacts produced by /DH.arc to be FAIR and thus more accessible and visible both within and outside of research communities.

 The repository runs on Skosmos, a web based open-source ontology browser developed and released by the team at the National Library of Finland, which uses SKOS as the underlying data model.

-All files can be easily browsed (desktop preferred) using a visualisation of the concept hierarchies or alphabetical index as well as downloaded in RDF formats.
+All files in this repository can be easily browsed (desktop only, mobile not supported) using a visualisation of the concept hierarchies or alphabetical index as well as downloaded in RDF formats.
 The search interface enables users to search terms in specific vocabularies or all available.
 Lastly, there is also a REST API with full documentation to access all the data in /DH.arc Vocabularies.

 You can view the latest build of the repository on our GitHub.